-In this guide, we show you how to reset a Chromebook.
-There are plenty of reasons you might want to reset your Chromebook: if you’re planning to sell it, passing an older device on to a family member or friend, you just want to clear out all the digital build-up out of your best Chromebook, or if it’s just acting up and you want a fresh start to get the best use out of your best student laptops or best thin and light laptops.
+Some of those reasons include if you’re planning to sell it, you need to pass on an older device to a family member or friend, you need to clear all the digital build-up out of your best Chromebook, or if it’s just acting up and you want a fresh start to get the best use out of your best student laptops or best thin and light laptops.

 - What is a Chromebook?

 - Here's how to use Microsoft Teams on a Chromebook

 - How to use Zoom on a Chromebook

 Before we cover the options for resetting your Chromebook, it’s worth noting there are two reset options in the Google parlance: one resets all the Chrome browser features and settings, but will leave files and apps in place on your device.

 The other reset mode is called PowerWash, and will wipe every bit of your device and is a full factory reset.